JSanchez78657/Guildmarm-Javascript/Documentation/Techniques.md

 monster to strike.
-This location is determined by going through each body part available on the monster and calculating the damage an attack would deal with a motion value of 1 with a sharpness multiplier of 1 on a normal hit,the part that returns the greatest value is be the recommended area to attack.
+This location is determined by going through each body part available on the monster and calculating the damage an attack would deal with a motion value of 1 with a sharpness multiplier of 1 on a normal hit, with the optimal element and damage type, the part that returns the greatest value is be the recommended area to attack.
 Each monster weakness recommendation is be given with both categories and the area to concentrate, for example:
 >Alright doodle, if you want to take down a Nergigante, you should hit it's tail with a severing thunder weapon!